coli-saar/coli-saar.github.io/discriminator.md

-In this paper,  we present a method for predicting upper and lower bounds  for the accuracy of a model on unlabeled test data.
 The example above illustrates how our method works compared to previous confidence-based methods.
-On an unseen OOD test set, the confidence from a parser is usually an unreliable estimate of its performance.
-Instead of using such confidence scores, our discriminators **discriminate** whether an input sentence matches its output sequence (the predicted meaning representation) or not.
-By using **ensemble** and a special **voting mechanism**, our method provides reliable upper and lower bounds that capture the gold accuracy.
+On an unseen out-of-distribution (OOD) test set, the parser's confidence is usually an unreliable estimate of its performance.
+Earlier work has attempted to calibrate these confidence scores to the OOD set.
+By contrast, our discriminators **discriminate** whether the parser's predicted output is correct for the test input sentence or not.
+By using a **voting mechanism** over an ensemble of discriminators, our method provides reliable upper and lower bounds for the accuracy.

-## Methods
+## Method

 The core of our method is a "correctness discriminator model."
-This model is crucial in determining the accuracy of predictions made by another NLP model (referred to as the "parser") on new, unseen data.
+This model is crucial in determining the accuracy of predictions made by a sequence-to-sequence model (referred to as the "parser") on new, unseen data.

-**1. Discriminator Model Design:**
+#### Discriminator Model Design

 - **Purpose:** The discriminator acts as a binary classifier.
 Its primary function is to assess if a predicted sequence correctly matches a given natural language sentence.
-- **Structure:** We employed a pretrained encoder-decoder language model (e.g., T5, BART).
+- **Structure:** We finetune a pretrained encoder-decoder language model (T5) as a discriminator.
 The encoder processes the combination of the input sentence and the predicted sequence, and the decoder then categorizes the combination as either 'Correct' or 'Incorrect'.

-**2. Data Collection for Training:**
+#### Obtaining Training Data

+A key technical challenge is to obtain negative training instances for the discriminator, because the trained parser makes correct predictions on most of the instances on which it was trained.

 <center>
     <img src="static/images/discriminator/data_examples.png" width="40%" />